Noem offers bills aimed at possible Keystone XL protests

 “Any legislation that deters unlawful activities and encourages the advancement of critical infrastructure projects is a positive step in the right direction,” Cunha said.

+Rebecca Terk, a lobbyist for conservation and family agriculture group Dakota Rural Action, said the legislation is an “incredible overreach” and the bills conflate protest with rioting.

 The developer of the Dakota Access pipeline last month sued the environmental group Greenpeace in North Dakota.
-Energy Transfer Partners accused the group and activists of conspiring to use illegal and violent means to disrupt construction, and benefited from the ensuing publicity to increase donations.
+Energy Transfer Partners accused the group and activists of conspiring to use illegal and violent means to disrupt construction, and of benefiting from the ensuing publicity to increase donations.

 Greenpeace has said the company is trying to silence peaceful advocacy.
 A judge tossed the ETP claim out of federal court, but the company is pursuing similar claims in state court.